History of the New York Jets: Robert Saleh and Aaron Glenn

 Rodgers returned for the 2024 season, but Saleh was fired on October 8, 2024, after the Jets lost a 23–17 game to the Vikings in London that dropped the Jets to 2–3, the first time in Woody Johnson's tenure as owner that he had fired a coach mid-season.
 Defensive coordinator Jeff Ulbrich was named interim head coach.
 Following five losses in the following six games, Douglas was fired on November 18, with only the Panthers (27–66) having a worse record than the Jets (30–64) during the time Douglas was general manager of the Jets.
 Former Browns general manager Phil Savage was hired as interim replacement.
 The Jets extended their playoff drought to 14 seasons, the longest in their history, with an overtime loss to the Dolphins on December 8 that worsened their record to 3–10.
 The Jets finished the season 5–12.

 On January 22, 2025, the Jets hired Aaron Glenn as head coach.
 Glenn, the defensive coordinator for the Detroit Lions, played for the Jets from 1994 to 2001.
 Three days later, the Jets announced the hiring of Broncos assistant general manager Darren Mougey as New York's general manager.
 On February 13, 2025, the Jets announced that Rodgers would not return in 2025.
 The Jets signed Steelers quarterback Justin Fields as a free agent on March 10, 2025.
+The Jets went 3–14 in 2025, their fifteenth straight year without a playoff berth, becoming the first team in NFL history to finish with zero interceptions.
+Rodgers had signed with the Steelers and led them to the playoffs, while Fields was repeatedly benched and was criticized for his play by Woody Johnson.
+Darnold, the Jets' first-round draft pick in 2018 (third overall), who had been traded to the Panthers after little success in New York, led the Seahawks to a victory in Super Bowl LX.

+In March 2026, the Jets traded Fields to Kansas City for a sixth-round draft pick, following the Jets re-acquiring Geno Smith from Seattle.
+When the Buffalo Sabres made the playoffs in 2026, the Jets were left with the longest current major league playoff drought.

 Sportswriter Eskenazi, in his history of the Jets, wrote:

 The Jets are in that pantheon [of teams that have won championships].
 And they are housed there despite having only one title, one defining image.
 Because they have never repeated, there is the constant of failed expectations.
 Unfair, perhaps ...
 But this is the nature of sports.
 The Jets achieved such fame, such notoriety, became such a product and symbol of their times, that they also became a frozen icon.
 They can have life breathed back into them only by another great success.
 In the meantime, they and their fans have had to live with their moment in the sun.